 Total carbs 25g, net carbs 21g

-How to make peanut butter overnight oats
+My secret hack to making peanut butter overnight oats awesome!

 Peanut butter overnight oats ingredients: